ConorLambert/Obsidian-Vault-Main/Angular/!! REVERSE ENGINEERING/RE (Angular) - Angular JumpStart/New Concepts/Angular Modules/Transitive Module Scope.md

 ![[Pasted image 20240127140030.png|400]]

-- The image above is a simple example of a HeroModule.
+- The image above is a simple example of a `HeroModule`.
 - The transitive compilation scope of HeroModule is highlighted in red and consists of:
 	- HeroComponent
 	- HeroListComponent